minhtran-q/security-knownledge/README.md

   }
   ```

-  + **Signature:** This part is used to verify that the sender of the JWT is who it says it is and to ensure that the message wasn’t changed along the way.
+  + **Signature:** This part is used to verify that the sender of the JWT to ensure the message wasn’t changed.
   ```
   HMACSHA256(
     base64UrlEncode(header) + "." +